KadenFranklin/rockwall/README.md

 The remainder of this markdown file will contain various notes pertaining to the development of this project.

-'section' 	- a square component of which the wall is composed of 112 such squares
-            - located by indexing arrays of, x-loc, and y-loc

-'hold' 			- multiform plastic component which is attached to the wall for one to grab

-'spot' 			- stationary threaded hole in which a hold is positioned.

-'route'			- a collection of holds in a predetermined pattern which one would attempt for a challenge

-'wall'			- an annual collection of said routes maintained by Hendrix College Climbing Coalition Historian

 ## A Data dictionary

 |Feature | DataType | Description|